bright/bright.github.io/_posts/2015-08-29-queueing-audio-files.md

 Tip: Once you call a play method, you can keep adding the files to queue and they will automatically start.

 *This article is cross-posted with my [my personal blog](http://eluss.github.io/).*

+*This article is available at [a new location](https://brightinventions.pl/blog/queueing-audio-files)*